rwcod/dd/README.md

 - At least 8GB of RAM available
 - (Optional) NVIDIA GPU with CUDA support

+#### Windows-Specific Requirements
+- Run all Docker and Docker Compose commands in an elevated (Administrator) PowerShell or Command Prompt
+- Docker Desktop must be running

 ### Setup
 1. Clone the repository:
    ```bash